The

 since customer service is critical to your success.
 Any questions

-politely.
-The cost of having lenses coated will vary according to
+and politely.
+The cost of having lenses coated will vary according

-the type of lenses being used, whether one side or both is being
+to the type of lenses being used, whether one side or both is

 Most AR coaters provide same day turn-around within their labs,

-in.
-The coating lab should be able to provide support in an effort
+factored in.
+The coating lab should be able to provide support

-to educate Patients about the benefits of AR coating, and the Dispenser
+in an effort to educate Patients about the benefits of AR coating,

-with marketing support such as point of purchase materials, and
+and the Dispenser with marketing support such as point of purchase

 Presenting

-information can be gathered verbally, or when the Patient completes
+of AR.
+Lifestyle information can be gathered verbally, or when

 After the exam, the Patient should be introduced to the Dispenser